kagaimiq/jielie/README.md

 ## Who is the JieLi?

-JieLi (杰理) "JL"/"Jerry" was based in 2010 in the ZhuHai city of Guangdong, China.
+JieLi (杰理) "JL"/"Jerry" is a company that was based in 2010 in the ZhuHai city of Guangdong, China.

 Their chips can be found in various cheap MP3 players, Bluetooth speakers, Bluetooth/MP3 modules, dash cams, etc.